You searched for: Bill%2520Williams

 Kent’s 2009 blog post announcing the completion of this piece can be viewed here and confirms that the original artwork was realised with oil and encaustic on linen mounted on wood panel with a distressed wooden beam.
 This same image was used for the must-own 2012 Criterion re-release of Rashomon and the poster was available to purchase via their web shop for a number of months, which is where I picked it up from.
 It sadly appears to be no longer available for purchase.

-Meek’s Cutoff / one sheet / advance / USA
+Hook / one sheet / USA

 Poster Poster